Water bottle Water bottle

 Myth

-PET bottles in landfills can leach into groundwater and contaminate it.
+PET plastic bottles in landfills can leach into groundwater and contaminate it.

 Bottle and landfill